gamamo/Eltonian_birds/README.md

 - There are two folders, data (which contain the data necessary to run the R codes) and code (which contain the R scripts).
 ﻿
 	* Data folder:
-		* 	Data will be available upon acceptance of this manuscript
+		* 	DataForAnalysis_v11jun26.csv

 	* Code folder:
-	    * `Analysis_v27-01-26.R`: contains the codes to generate the figures and the results of the manuscript
+	    * `DataAnalysis_v11jun26.R`: contains the codes to generate the figures and the results of the manuscript

 * Software version:
    - R version 4.5.1 (2025-06-13 ucrt)